-- Members' Code of Conduct and Registers of Interests a local Code of Conduct for all Members is in place and a Register of Financial Interests for each Member is published on the Authority's website. - Ethical Framework reflects the Authority's commitment to always operating fairly and ensuring dignity and respect in the workplace and in the communities we serve, in an environment which values individual contributions and work towards the elimination of unlawful discrimination. - Equality, Diversity & Inclusion Plan sets out the Authority's commitment to being an inclusive organisation which recognises and diverse backgrounds, beliefs and needs of our staff and the communities we serve.
-There is an Equality, Diversity & Inclusion Officer is in post and two Fire Authority Members are appointed as Equality, Diversity & Inclusion Champions - Code of Conduct for Staff and Register of Staff Interests requires employees to perform their duties with honesty, integrity, impartiality and objectivity. - Whistleblowing Policy in place for receiving and investigating complaints from staff and/or contractors.
+- Members' Code of Conduct and Registers of Interests a local Code of Conduct for all Members is in place and a Register of Financial Interests for each Member is published on the Authority's website. - Ethical Framework reflects the Authority's commitment to always operating fairly and ensuring dignity and respect in the workplace and in the communities we serve, in an environment which values individual contributions and work towards the elimination of unlawful discrimination. - Core Code of Ethics for Fire & Rescue Services the Authority has committed to implementing the Core Code of Ethics for Fire and Rescue Services in England, which was developed in partnership by the National Fire Chiefs Council (NFCC), the Local Government Association and the Association of Police Crime Commissioners - Equality, Diversity & Inclusion Plan sets out the Authority's commitment to our equality objectives by being an inclusive organisation which recognises and diverse backgrounds, beliefs and needs of our staff and the communities we serve.
+There is an Equality, Diversity & Inclusion Officer is in post and three Fire Authority Members are appointed as Equality, Diversity & Inclusion Champions

-- Complaints Systems in place for receiving and investigating complaints from the public.
+- Code of Conduct for Staff and Register of Staff Interests requires employees to perform their duties with honesty, integrity, impartiality and objectivity. - Whistleblowing Policy in place for receiving and investigating complaints from staff and/or contractors. - Complaints Systems in place for receiving and investigating complaints from the public.
 A procedure is also in place for complaints relating to alleged breaches of the Code of Conduct by Members. - Anti-Fraud, Bribery and Corruption Policy the Authority has a zero tolerance approach to fraud, bribery and corruption, whether it is attempted from inside or outside the organisation. - Monitoring Officer provides advice on the scope of the powers and responsibilities of the Authority.
 The Monitoring Officer has a statutory duty to ensure lawfulness and fairness of decision making and also to receive allegations of breaches of the Code of Conduct by Authority Members.
 The Head of Legal Services acts as the Authority's Monitoring Officer and is governed by the professional standards set by the Solicitors' Regulation Authority.